chriswi93/Expectation-Maximization-A-Python-implementation/README.md

 ```
 <img src="estimate.png"/>
 <br>
 As expected the model learned a good approximation of the parameters from the observed randomly sampled data.
 What can we conclude?
-Learning algorithms of generative models are a kind of optimization that figures out <i>How the world could be</i> and not necessarily "<i>How the world actually is</i>.
+Learning algorithms of generative models are a kind of optimization that figures out <i>"How the world could be"</i> and not necessarily "<i>How the world actually is</i>.